ashaikh23/IMC-Prosperity-4/README.md

     target = (lo + hi) / 2.0
 ```

 Each product had its own optimal lookahead bucket size (`BUCKETS`) and a long hardcoded `TARGET` array of per-bucket fair values fit to the visible historical path, halved to recover a mid.
-On the public path, it crossed the spread — buying asks strictly below `target`, selling bids strictly above — and on the longer hidden path it fell back to coarse `(lo, hi)` bands for a subset of products.
+On the public path, it crossed the spread, buying asks strictly below `target`, selling bids strictly above, and on the longer hidden path it fell back to coarse `(lo, hi)` bands for a subset of products.

 #### Why It Backtested Well But Lost Live

 The local backtest on the visible path looked strong (a clean, near-linear climb), but the **live final result was −100,564**.
 The reason is the same overfitting trap the Round 4 notes already warned about, taken to an extreme: the `TARGET` arrays were tightly fit to the *visible* historical sample path, so on the public replay they reproduced near-perfect fair values.
-On the hidden final simulation — a different price path — those memorized per-bucket targets no longer matched reality, the `FALLBACK_BANDS` covered only some products and were too coarse, and the crossing-only logic then systematically traded against itself, accumulating losses across 50 products simultaneously.
+On the hidden final simulation, a different price path, those memorized per-bucket targets no longer matched reality, the `FALLBACK_BANDS` covered only some products and were too coarse, and the crossing-only logic then systematically traded against itself, accumulating losses across 50 products simultaneously.
 A model that reads as a perfect curve on the data it was fit to is exactly the model most likely to fail out-of-sample, and that's what happened here.

 Because this was a rushed final-project-week submission, it didn't get the variance-reduction and gating treatment that made Round 2 and Round 4 robust (e.g. Round 2's overlay price-band gate, Round 4's deliberately coarse hidden-path parameters).
 The result reflects that lack of polish, not the approach being fundamentally unworkable.